raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 sudo sync
 ```

-Then enable USB Boot Mode with:
+Then enable USB boot mode with:
 ```
 echo program_usb_boot_mode=1 | sudo tee -a /boot/config.txt
 ```

 This adds `program_usb_boot_mode=1` to the end of `/boot/config.txt`.
-Then reboot the Pi with `sudo reboot`.
-Once the Pi has rebooted, check that the OTP is has been programmed with:
+Reboot the Pi with `sudo reboot`, then check that the OTP has been programmed with:

 ```
 $ vcgencmd otp_dump | grep 17: